eugenia1984/english/glossary.md

 - **corporation** is a type of business or company.
 It's a legal entity that is separate from its owners.
 Corporations can own property, be sued, and make contracts. **Corp.** is an abbreviation for corporation, which is a large company or group of companies.

+- **credentials**: refers to information such as usernames, passwords, or keys that allow a user or system to access another system or resource.
+For example:

+`Please enter your credentials to log in to the server.` -> meaning you should insert your information to access the server.

+`The credentials were incorrect, so the login failed.` -> meaning the information you inserted is different from the one the system has in its database.

 - **cutting-edge**: refers to the most advanced stage of development of something.

 - **cutting-edge gadgets**: are the latest and most advanced tools or devices.